gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

 2. GAPI Admission Control for the `Bastion` resource in the garden cluster
     - Mutating Webhook
         - on creation, sets `metadata.annotations["operations.gardener.cloud/created-by"]` according to the user that created the resource
-        - when `operations.gardener.cloud/operation: keepalive` is set, calculates new `status.expirationDate`
+        - when `operations.gardener.cloud/operation: keepalive` is set, calculates new `status.expirationTimestamp`
 3. `gardenlet`
     - Watches `Bastion` resource for own seed under api group `operations.gardener.cloud` in the garden cluster
     - Creates `Bastion` custom resource under api group `extensions.gardener.cloud/v1alpha1` in the seed cluster